jrsykes/PhytNet/README.md

 # PhytNetV0 Training Framework

-This repository contains the implementation for training the PhytNetV0 model, a deep learning model designed for [insert brief description of the model's purpose, e.g., "classifying plant diseases from images"].
+This repository contains the implementation for training the PhytNetV0 model, a convolutional neural network designed specifically for classifying plant diseases from images.
 The training script supports both standard training and hyperparameter optimization through Weights & Biases (WandB) sweeps.
+The predefined optimisation sweep shoudl be run to this the model archtecture you your dataset before final training.
+While bolerplate dataloading code etc has been provided, the train() function has been left blank for you to insert your own code.
+The original paper for PhytNet can be found here: https://arxiv.org/abs/2311.12088

-## Features
+## Abstract

-- Training and validation dataset loading and preprocessing
-- Model training with customizable hyperparameters
-- Optional hyperparameter tuning using WandB sweeps
-- GPU/CPU compatibility
+Automated disease, weed and crop classification with computer vision will be invaluable in the future of agriculture.
+However, existing model architectures like ResNet, EfficientNet and ConvNeXt often underperform on smaller, specialised datasets typical of such projects.
+We address this gap with informed data collection and the development of a new CNN architecture, PhytNet.
+Utilising a novel dataset of infrared cocoa tree images, we demonstrate PhytNet's development and compare its performance with existing architectures.
+Data collection was informed by analysis of spectroscopy data, which provided useful insights into the spectral characteristics of cocoa trees.
+Such information could inform future data collection and model development.
+Cocoa was chosen as a focal species due to the diverse pathology of its diseases, which pose significant challenges for detection.
+ResNet18 showed some signs of overfitting, while EfficientNet variants showed distinct signs of overfitting.
+By contrast, PhytNet displayed excellent attention to relevant features, no overfitting, and an exceptionally low computation cost (1.19 GFLOPS).
+As such PhytNet is a promising candidate for rapid disease or plant classification, or precise localisation of disease symptoms for autonomous systems.

 ## Prerequisites